 Do you have any pets in real life?

 Absolutely!
-My wife and I have four little bundles of fur.
+My wife and I have three little bundles of fur.

 I love WarcraftPets!
 Do you do accept donations?

 What started as a hobby has really taken on a life of its own.
-I continue to spend my free time tending to WarcraftPets and making sure it remains the best resource out there for companion pet enthusiasts.
+I continue to spend my free time operating WarcraftPets and making sure it remains the best resource out there for companion pet enthusiasts.
 As such, donations are a wonderful way to show your appreciation: